Video Hosting For Mobile Apps: How to Build an App Using Streaming SDKs

 We call these HTML5 Live Channels in the Dacast management back office.
 These are set up to use the default configurations for a Dacast live stream.

-Dacast has another type of live channel called m3u8 Live Channels.
-These are designed for compatibility with Roku, other set-top boxes, and for the development of mobile apps.
+Dacast has another type of live channel called M3U8 Live Channels.
+These are designed for compatibility with Roku and other set-top boxes and the development of mobile apps.

 Unfortunately, these channels don’t support Dacast’s security features, including password protection, referrer restrictions, geographic/IP restrictions, and so on.
 Since security is a major priority for many professional broadcasters, it is important to have the capability of testing your m3u8 links before you go live.